-Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water courses.
-Use water delivered as a fine spray to control fire and cool adjacent area.
-DO NOT approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Fire/Explosion Hazard WARNING: In use may form flammable/ explosive vapour-air mixtures.
-Combustible.
-Slight fire hazard when exposed to heat or flame.
-Heating may cause expansion or decomposition leading to violent rupture of containers.
-On combustion, may emit toxic fumes of carbon monoxide (CO).
-May emit acrid smoke.
-Mists containing combustible materials may be explosive.
-Combustion products include; carbon dioxide (CO2) other pyrolysis products typical of burning organic materialMay emit poisonous fumes.May emit corrosive fumes.
-WARNING: Long standing in contact with air and light may result in the formation potentially explosive peroxides.
+Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result

+Advice for firefighters

+- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water courses. - Use water delivered as a fine spray to control fire and cool adjacent area. - ▶ DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire.

+WARNING: In use may form flammable/ explosive vapour-air mixtures.

+- Combustible. - ▶ Slight fire hazard when exposed to heat or flame. - ▶ Heating may cause expansion or decomposition leading to violent rupture of containers. - On combustion, may emit toxic fumes of carbon monoxide (CO). - May emit acrid smoke carbon dioxide (CO2) other pyrolysis products typical of burning organic material.